CalabreseLab/seekr/README.md

 ```

 #### kmer_msd_barplot
-Barplot (outputname.pformat) of the mean of the transformed or raw z-score for kmer words across input sequences.
-Error bar represents the standard deviation.
-Order kmer words by mean or sd, in descending or ascending order.
-Plot the top x kmer words with each bar corresponds to one kmer word.
+Function to make barplots of mean and standard deviations of z-scores for select k-mers words across a set of input sequences. *k*-mers can be arranged by mean or sd, in descending or ascending order.

 Python example:
 ```python